sha1/BjyAuthorize/README.md

 This module is designed to provide a facade for `Zend\Permissions\Acl` that will ease its usage with modules and applications.
 By default, it provides simple setup via config files or by using `Zend\Db` or Doctrine ORM/ODM (via ZfcUserDoctrineORM).

+## Information

+this is a fork of [bjyoungblood/BjyAuthorize](https://github.com/bjyoungblood/BjyAuthorize).
+I added ZF3 support, so the module works with Zend Framework 2 and 3.
+If you found a bug, please report it, just pm me in [gitter](https://gitter.im/kokspflanze) or open a PullRequest.

 ## What does BjyAuthorize do?